-Transferring Tickets to Another Customer
+Transferring Data to Another Customer

-You can transfer the tickets of one customer to another customer.
+You can transfer the data of one customer to another customer.
 This is necessary for example if you want to deactivate or delete the customer.
-Please proceed as follows:
+It depends on the type of customer which data is transferred: